CapCon Agenda

 Henry Yanez, Councilman, City of Sterling Heights

-Presented by BAP partner American Society of Employers (ASE)
+Presented by Business Alliance Program Participant American Society of Employers (ASE)

 This session will explore how to translate complex datasets into narratives that compel action.
 It will guide participants through the four essential stages of data-driven storytelling: gathering background, collecting data, building the story, and delivering the message.
 Attendees will learn how to tailor data stories for different audiences, avoid common pitfalls like data overload and bias, and use visualization techniques to enhance clarity and engagement.